juffalow/juffalow-sk/README.md

 ## About

-Now, it is running on WordPress 4.x.
+Now, it is running on [WordPress](https://wordpress.org) 4.x.

+The [wp-bootstrap-navwalker](https://github.com/twittem/wp-bootstrap-navwalker) is used for generating bootstrap menu.

+[Javascript code prettifier](https://github.com/google/code-prettify) from Google is responsible for nice formatted source code.

 ## Deploy